Council on Education for Public Health

 In addition to the general admission requirements of the VCU Graduate School, to be considered for admission, applicants must meet the following requirements:

-- Prior degree: Students must hold a bachelor’s degree from an accredited institution, with a minimum GPA of 3.0 on a 4.0 scale in all undergraduate and any other graduate study.
+- Prior degree: Students must hold a bachelor’s degree from an accredited institution (health, social or basic sciences preferred) with a minimum GPA of 3.0 on a 4.0 scale in all undergraduate and any other graduate study.
 Official copies of transcripts for all prior degrees earned must be submitted to the VCU Office of Graduate Admissions.

-- TOEFL: International students must submit TOEFL or IELTS scores.
-Minimum TOEFL score is 600 (paper-based), 250 (computer-based) or 100 (Internet-based); IELTS minimum score is 7.0.
-The PTE is also accepted with a minimum score of 65.
+- Standardized tests: International students must submit TOEF, IELTS or PTE scores.
+Minimum TOEFL score is 600 (paper-based), 250 (computer-based) or 100 (Internet-based); IELTS minimum score is 7.0; PTE minimum score is 65.
 Test score requirements may be waived for international students who have received a medical degree (M.D.) in the U.S. Contact the program coordinator for more information.

 Students must also submit the following materials with their applications: